BATON Overlay: System model

-BATON is balanced if and only if at any node in the tree, the height of its two sub-trees differ by at most one.
-If any node detects that the tree validates the height-balanced constraint, a restructuring is initiated.
+BATON is considered balanced if and only if the height of its two sub-trees at any node in the tree differs by at most one.
+If any node detects that the height-balanced constraint is violated, a restructuring process is initiated to ensure that the tree remains balanced.

 Node joining and leaving

-The new node's joining request will always be forwarded to the leaf node.
-The leaf node will check to see whether the routing table is full.
-If the routing table is full, this level is full of nodes and the leaf node can accept the new node as its child to create a new level node.
-Otherwise, it must forward the new node to take over one of the empty positions.
+When a new node wants to join the network in BATON, its joining request is always forwarded to the leaf node.
+The leaf node then checks whether its routing table is full.
+If the table is full, it means that the level is full of nodes, and the leaf node can accept the new node as its child to create a new level node.
+If the table is not full, the leaf node must forward the new node to take over one of the empty positions.

-When a node wants to leave the network, it must update the routing tables of its parent node, child nodes, adjacent nodes and routing nodes.
-If this node is a leaf node, it can leave the network safely.
-Otherwise, it must find a leaf node to replace its position.
+On the other hand, when a node wants to leave the network, it must update the routing tables of its parent node, child nodes, adjacent nodes, and routing nodes.
+If the leaving node is a leaf node, it can safely leave the network.
+However, if it is not a leaf node, it must find a leaf node to replace its position.

 Routing

 In BATON, each node maintains a continuous key space.
-Once a new node joins as its child, it splits its space and assigns half of it to the child.
-In this partition way, if we travel the tree in in-order, we can search the whole space in ascendant order.
-That's why BATON supports range queries.
+When a new node joins as its child, the node splits its space and assigns half of it to the child.
+This partitioning method allows the tree to be traversed in ascending order if we travel the tree in in-order.
+This is why BATON supports range queries.

-For a range query q, BATON first locates its left bound, q.low.
-And then the search process will travel the tree in in-order (by adjacent link), until reach the upper bound, q.up.
-For locating a single key, BATON performs the similar routing strategy as Chord.
-First, the request is routed to the farthest routing nodes which does not over hit the key.
-If no such routing nodes exist, the parent link, child link or adjacent link is used.
+To execute a range query q, BATON first locates its left bound, q.low.
+Then, the search process travels the tree in in-order (by adjacent link) until it reaches the upper bound, q.up.
+For locating a single key, BATON uses a similar routing strategy as Chord.
+The request is first routed to the farthest routing node that does not overshoot the key.
+If no such routing nodes exist, the parent link, child link, or adjacent link is used.